Get the BEST rates by booking directly on our website. Click here.

 Key mammals include red deer, otters, red squirrels, and badgers.

-The skies are graced by birds such as ospreys and peregrine falcons and various waterbirds like great-crested grebes and kingfishers.
+The skies are graced by birds such as ospreys and peregrine falcons, as well as various waterbirds like great-crested grebes and kingfishers.

 The region is also essential for insects, including rare butterflies like the high brown fritillary.